 - Food Specialisations In this unit, students are introduced to Food Technology focusing on hygiene and safety, food preparation and knife skills.
-Students design a hygiene/safety poster for the kitchen. - Materials and Manufacturing Skills In this unit students work in the Technology workshop to create a functional serving tray.
-This will involve developing basic construction skills such as measuring, marking, cutting and joining wooden components with an emphasis of using plastics in a smaller project.
+Students design an innovative pizza recipe and undertake a practical exam to prepare and cook the pizza. - Materials and Manufacturing Skills In this unit students work in the Technology workshop to design and create a wooden toy plane that meets a user's need.
+This will involve developing skills to document, produce and evaluate their designed solutions.
 Students will learn to use a range of hand tools and machinery, with a strong emphasis on workshop safety. - Digital Technologies In this unit, students learn about core programming principles by programming a robot to complete different task.
 Students learn to decompose problems, plan and implement algorithms and evaluate their solutions.
-This is done in the context of looking at real world robotics and their uses.
-Students also learn about the different components of computer and network hardware as well as different network systems. - Design and Technologies Design and Technologies is a course that provides an opportunity for students to draw upon skills and prior knowledge to design and develop solutions in a project- based environment.
+This is done in the context of looking at real world robotics

+- and their uses.
+Students also learn about the different components of computer and network hardware as well as different network systems. - Design and Technologies Design and Technologies is a course that provides an opportunity for students to draw upon skills and prior knowledge to design and develop solutions in a project-based environment.
 In this unit, students investigate the principles of the design thinking process and use their creativity to design and build a prototype of a pair of eyeglasses.
-Students use digital technologies to design their prototype, which is cut with a laser cutter out of plywood or acrylic plastic and then assembled.
+Students use digital technologies to design their prototype, which is cut with a laser cutter out of acrylic plastic and then assembled.
 This unit aims to extend students' design and problem-solving capabilities.

+ASSESSMENT:

-ASSESSMENT:Students provide evidence of their learning and development through a design portfolio, code, written reflections, projects and written reports.
+Students provide evidence of their learning and development through a design portfolio, code, written reflections, projects and written reports.